-Section 2-23.
-Property damage, injurious or detrimental activities
+2.23.
+Property Damage, Injurious or Detrimental Activities

-No person shall destroy, deface, injure or disturb Airport property in any way or conduct activities at the Airport that are injurious, detrimental or damaging to airport property or to activities and business of the Airport.
-Any person causing, or liable for any damage shall be required to pay the Airport Commission on demand the full cost of repairs of such damage.
-Any person failing to comply with this section shall be in violation of these regulations and may be refused the use of any Airport facility until the Airport Commission has been fully reimbursed for damage done.
+No person shall destroy, deface, injure, or disturb Airport property in any way or conduct activities at the Airport that are injurious, detrimental, or damaging to airport property or to activities and business of the Airport.
+Any person causing, or liable for any damage shall be required to pay the Airport Department on demand the full cost of repairs of such damage.
+Any person failing to comply with this section shall be in violation of these regulations and may be refused the use of any Airport facility until the Airport Department has been fully reimbursed for the damage done.

-Section 2-24.
-Alteration of airport property
+2.24.
+Alteration of Airport Property

-No person shall make alterations that would normally require a building permit to any signs, buildings, aircraft parking and storage areas, leased areas or other airport property, nor erect any signs, buildings or other structures, except in accordance with terms of their lease with the Airport Commission or with the prior written permission of the Airport Director.
-Such persons shall comply with all building codes and permit procedures of the Airport Commission of Forsyth County and shall deliver to the Airport Director as-built plans upon completion.
+No person shall make alterations that would normally require a building permit to any signs, buildings, aircraft parking and storage areas, leased areas or other airport property, nor erect any signs, buildings, or other structures, except in accordance with terms of their lease with the Airport Department or with the prior written permission of the Airport Director.
+Such persons shall comply with all building codes and permit procedures of the Airport Department and shall deliver to the Airport Director as-built plans upon completion.

-Section 2-25.
-Abandoned property
+2.25.
+Abandoned Property

-No person shall leave any property on the Airport property or in any building on the airport in excess of 30 days without the Airport Director's or its lessee's permission.
+No person shall leave any property on the Airport property or in any building at the airport in excess of 30 days without the Airport Director's or its lessee's permission.
 Such property left in excess of thirty days will be deemed to be abandoned and may be impounded by the police having jurisdiction over the Airport.